nknorg/nMobile/README.md

-# nMobile
+# nMobile - the world's most secure private and group messsenger

 “The decisions we make about communication security today will determine the kind of society we live in tomorrow.”
                                  — Dr. Whitfield Diffie, co-creator of public key cryptography and advisor to NKN

-nMobile， the world's most secure private and group messsenger

 For more detail: